Financial Aid: Disbursement Procedures

 Federal Work-Study Payments

-Federal Work-Study funds are not automatically credited towards student accounts.
-They are issued directly to you.
+Federal Work-Study funds are not automatically credited towards a student's account.
+They are issued directly to the student employee.
 We encourage students to have their payroll checks direct-deposited into their bank account.
-Direct deposit information and forms are available on the SAIC Portal in the Student Payroll section.
+Funds are often available to the student a day earlier when paid through the Direct Deposit option instead of being issued a paper check.
+Direct deposit information and forms are available on the SAIC Student Payroll webpage.

 You are required to forward scholarship checks to the Student Financial Services office so that funds can be applied to your student account.